 Stack Pass Defense

-In the following video, Professor Andre Galvao demonstrates some great stack guard pass counters.
+Professor Andre Galvao demonstrates some great stack guard pass counters in the following video.
 Watch it now.

 Conclusion

-The stack pass is one of the best Brazilian jiu-jitsu guards passes available for devoted grappling athletes.
-It’s a fantastic pressure passing method with a high success rate, either with or without the BJJ gi.
+The stack pass is among the best Brazilian jiu-jitsu guard passes for devoted grappling athletes.
+It’s a fantastic pressure-passing method with a high success rate, either with or without the BJJ gi.

-The stack guard pass technique, in addition, can be entered from a variety of postures, including the closed guard position, open guard, etc. It also necessitates that you lift the opponent’s hips off the mat while using your shoulders to apply massing pressure on the opponent.
+The stack guard pass technique, in addition, can be entered from a variety of postures, including the closed guard position, open guard, etc. It also necessitates lifting the opponent’s hips off the mat while using your shoulders to apply massing pressure on the opponent.

 Frequently Asked Questions